 Templates are the other type of “design” option users get to choose from.
 A template isn’t a design so much as a layout for a specific type of site.
 So users are presented with options like classroom sites, soccer team, travel journal, project wiki, intranet site, contractor site, project tracking, and so on.
 An entirely pre-built site with design, content, and pages is then populated into the website.

 It also appears that other people can create and publish their own templates for anyone to use.
 But like with themes, these templates are not very pretty to look at.

 Now, the aesthetics of the themes and templates is obviously an issue.
 No one wants to create a website that looks like it came from the ‘00s.
 However, if you’re not publishing the site to the web and it’s merely for internal purposes, that might not matter.

 Classic Sites is not easy to use if you intend on redesigning or customizing the content.
 It really is like using an old version of Microsoft Word.
-There’s no drag-and-drop either, so it will require a lot of trial-and-error on the part of the user to figure out how to create and edit their web pages.
+There’s no drag-and-drop either, so it will require a lot of trial-and-error on your part to figure out how to create and edit your web pages.

 This is one of the areas where Classic outshines New, and I think Google is aware of this and is one of the reasons why they are keeping Classic alive for now, at least.

 Although the features of Classic really aren’t suitable for any business website that people want to be published on the web, there is a lot more that can be done with this site builder than the newer version.
 For instance:

 - Add text boxes

 - Customize text using header formats, stylization, fonts, etc.

 - Add images from Google, a link, or upload